robertvunabandi/6148Deploy/README.md

 Don't remove handlebars in HBS files ( look like -> {{ name }} ).

 I have not implemented a login , so that's something that needs to be done.
 Someone work on scss and look.

+#Things to work on

+Add a list page, edit it on css

+Maybe we should split the css file into multiple?
+Just a suggestion.

+Make login work, and maybe create a quiz thing.

+Set up the dictionary, this may be the most important!!
+Our look up don't work.
+This needs to be fixed via public/JS/scripts.js (make an ajax call) and via routes/index.js (what the ajax call will be referring to).